Tanmay2484/TCS-NQT-DSA/README.md

-Here all the questions of previous tcs exam
+Here are all the questions of previous TCS NQT exam